The Californias: The Californias after 1848

 Ceremony for the reestablishment of the Commission of the Californias in 2019, San Diego.
-Pictured are Governor Jaime Bonilla Valdez of Baja California (left), Governor Gavin Newsom of California (center), and Governor Carlos Mendoza Davis of Baja California Sur (right).
+Pictured are Governor Jaime Bonilla Valdez of Baja California (right), Governor Gavin Newsom of California (center), and Governor Carlos Mendoza Davis of Baja California Sur (left).

 Following Mexico's defeat in the war, most of the former Alta California territory was ceded on 2 February 1848 to the United States, under the terms of the Treaty of Guadalupe Hidalgo.
 The new Mexico–United States border was established slightly to the north of the previous Alta-Baja border, and the terms Las Californias and Alta California were no longer formally used.
 The areas acquired by the U.S. remained under military authority, pending creation of civilian government through territorial designation and/or statehood.

 Baja California in Mexico was established as the Baja California Territory after the War.
 It was split by the Congress into Northern and Southern territories.
 Seven new U.S. states were created entirely or partly from land formerly included in the Californias.